Victor Heiser

 Victor Heiser (February 5, 1873 – February 27, 1972; born Victor George Heiser in Johnstown, Cambria County, Pennsylvania) was an American physician and author.
 He was a survivor of the Johnstown flood of 1889.

-After graduating medical school Heiser, with interest in leprosy, became the Philippine director of Health.
-In this capacity he also ran the Culion leper Colony and traveled the world many times over.
+After graduating medical school Heiser, with interest in leprosy, became the Philippine director of health.
+In this capacity he also ran the Culion leper colony and traveled the world many times over.
 He kept journals, wrote memoirs, reports, and was the author of several books.

 Biography

-Heiser was a survivor of the horrific and catastrophic Johnstown flood.
+Heiser was a survivor of the catastrophic Johnstown flood of 1889.
 Prior to that day he wanted to be a watch maker in town.
 He was in his family's barn when he glanced toward the house and noticed his father at a second story window frantically gesturing at him to climb to the roof of the barn.
 He did so in time.
 The flood swept away his family home and barn.
 He survived by riding the flood wave downstream on the roof of the barn and jumping from the barn onto the roof of a building that was floating by.
 The building collided with debris that piled up on the Stone Bridge at Johnstown and he was able to jump on other debris.
 The pile caught fire and became a funeral pyre.
 Victor had jumped onto some debris that dislodged and he floated down the river again finally jumping yet again on to a house where he spent the night in the attic with 19 other survivors.
 He lost his family in the flood, becoming an orphan at sixteen, and his family's store was destroyed.
 He helped for several with the recovery and cleanup.

 Heiser went on to graduate from the Jefferson Medical College (now, Sidney Kimmel Medical College) in Philadelphia.
 Heiser was fluent in several languages.
 After joining the Public Health Service, he soon was screening immigrants for infectious diseases at Ellis Island and in Italy.
 He implemented public health programs to combat smallpox, plague, cholera, malaria, beriberi, leprosy, and other afflictions.
 He was elected to the American Philosophical Society in 1918.
-He was an eyewitness source to historian David McCullough for his 1968 book, "The Johnstown Flood", built the public-health system for the American colonial government in the Philippines between 1903 and 1915 and later worked for the Rockefeller Foundation.
+He was an eyewitness source to historian David McCullough for his 1968 book, The Johnstown Flood, built the public-health system for the American colonial government in the Philippines between 1903 and 1915 and later worked for the Rockefeller Foundation.